hartwigmedical/hmftools/amber/README.md

 Argument | Default | Description
 ---|---|---
-threads | 1 | Number of threads to use
-min_mapping_quality | 1| Minimum mapping quality for an alignment to be used min_base_quality | 13| Minimum quality for a base to be considered
+snp_bed| None | Locations to record SNPs in the germline threads | 1 | Number of threads to use min_mapping_quality | 1| Minimum mapping quality for an alignment to be used min_base_quality | 13| Minimum quality for a base to be considered